br-mcc/SplitRsync/README.md

 Current Status
 ==============

-Splitting and data transfer complete successfully.
+Splits, transfers and rebuilds the file on the remote end.
 Things to do:
  * Review performance.
  * Updates of completion status seem clunky, at the moment.
 Review how/when printProgress is called.
- * Add remote builder.
+ * Some random rsync errors in the background.
+Need to catch the exceptions and make sure there aren't associated fixes to make.